 We expect and encourage patients to have numerous questions when they're thinking about any cosmetic procedure.
-On this page you'll find some of the most common questions we hear at Dr. John J. Seaberg is asked by people considering plastic surgery in Columbia who visit from Jefferson City and throughout mid-Missouri.
+On this page you'll find some of the most common questions Dr. John J. Seaberg is asked by people considering plastic surgery in Columbia who visit from Jefferson City and throughout mid-Missouri.

 Is plastic surgery safe?